CityKidz inspires Hope

 Using a survey created by The University of Kansas Lawrence that has been validated for children aged 7 to 15, we have consistently found that:

 of our children have a positive attitude and hope

 From survive to thrive, CityKidz kids rise above their circumstances.

-Over the past two years, we have implemented program wide assessments that help to measure the effectiveness of our programs, including the resilience of CityKidz kids.
+Over the past two years, we have implemented program wide assessments that help to measure the impact of our programs.
 These findings – which our partner, World Vision Canada, considers to be “breakthrough” – reveal that:

 believe our program is helping children ‘do the right thing’

 believe our program helps children to ‘be honest’

 believe our program helps children to ‘be more respectful’

 CityKidz children have what it takes to break the cycle of poverty.